Project-MONAI/monai-deploy-messaging/README.md

 # MONAI Deploy Messaging

 The MONAI Deploy Messaging library for MONAI Deploy clinical data pipelines system enables users to extend the system to external message broker services by implementing the [IMessageBrokerPublisherService](src/Messaging/API/IMessageBrokerPublisherService.cs) and [IMessageBrokerSubscriberService](src/Messaging/API/IMessageBrokerSubscriberService.cs) APIs.
 The APIs allow users to plug in any other message broker services, such as [Apache Kafka](https://kafka.apache.org/intro) and [Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus/).

 Currently supported message broker services:

 - [RabbitMQ](https://www.rabbitmq.com/)*

 \* Services provided may not be free or requires special license agreements.
 Please refer to the service providers' website for additional terms and conditions.

 If you would like to use a message broker service not listed above, please file an [issue](https://github.com/Project-MONAI/monai-deploy-messaging/issues) and contribute to the repository.

 ## Contributing

-For guidance on making a contribution to MONAI Deploy Workflow Manager, see the [contributing guidelines](https://github.com/Project-MONAI/monai-deploy/blob/main/CONTRIBUTING.md).
+For guidance on making a contribution to MONAI Deploy Messaging, see the [contributing guidelines](https://github.com/Project-MONAI/monai-deploy/blob/main/CONTRIBUTING.md).

 Join the conversation on Twitter [@ProjectMONAI](https://twitter.com/ProjectMONAI) or join our [Slack channel](https://forms.gle/QTxJq3hFictp31UM9).

-Ask and answer questions over on [MONAI Deploy's GitHub Discussions tab](https://github.com/Project-MONAI/monai-deploy/discussions).
+Ask and answer questions over on [MONAI Deploy Messaging's GitHub Discussions tab](https://github.com/Project-MONAI/monai-deploy-messaging/discussions).

 ## Links